Priyanka291988/Face-Recognition/README.md

 # Face-Recognition
-Facial recognition to alert unauthorized access based on Face Recognition using Python and OpenCv
+Facial recognition to alert unauthorized access based on Face Recognition using Python and OpenCv.
+Firstly, face recognition enables security alerts on unknown faces, notifying homeowners of potential intruders through alert sounds.
+Secondly, it greets recognized family members by name, adding a personalized touch to the home environment.
+Additionally, home access control becomes seamless as the system automatically unlocks doors for authorized users.
+Moreover, the technology ensures child and elderly safety by monitoring their movements and triggering alerts when needed.
+Integration with other smart devices allows for optimized energy consumption and a more user-friendly experience.

 # Code Requirements